Tunku Abdul Rahman: World War II and the Japanese occupation

-While in London, Tunku sat once more for the Bar Examinations, as he planned to leave the Civil Service, and to enter private practice as soon as he had qualified as an advocate and solicitor.
-Tunku succeeded in passing the Part One Examination, in 1939.
-However, with the advent of World War II, Tunku was recalled to Malaya and ordered to resume duty as District Officer in Kulim, where he remained for the next three years.
+While in London, he sat once more for the Bar Examinations, as he planned to leave the Civil Service, and to enter private practice as soon as he had qualified as an advocate and solicitor.
+He succeeded in passing the Part One Examination, in 1939.
+However, with the advent of World War II, he was recalled to Malaya and ordered to resume duty as District Officer in Kulim, where he remained for the next three years.

 He was responsible for the Civil Defence preparations implemented by district officers.
-Tunku was appointed Deputy Director of Air Raid Precautions for South Kedah.
-Tunku recognised the need to prepare for the evacuation of civilians in the event of an invasion and in 1941 he gave orders for the construction of six "Long Houses" made of round timber and with attap roofs on a low hill about two miles away from the town.
-Funds for this work had been refused by the State Secretariat and Tunku, therefore, invited donations from local town dwellers who would benefit if evacuations became necessary.
+He was appointed Deputy Director of Air Raid Precautions for South Kedah.
+He recognised the need to prepare for the evacuation of civilians in the event of an invasion and in 1941 he gave orders for the construction of six "Long Houses" made of round timber and with attap roofs on a low hill about two miles away from the town.
+Funds for this work had been refused by the State Secretariat and he, therefore, invited donations from local town dwellers who would benefit if evacuations became necessary.

 By October 1941, British troops had prepared defensive positions in North Kedah.
 On the morning of 8 December 1941, the Invasion by the Japanese army began.
 The attack was quickly followed by the advance of General Yamashita's army which had landed unopposed on beaches near Songkla the previous night.
 A second assault force came ashore, unopposed, on the coast of Petani and advanced towards Betong and Kroh.
 A third but smaller force landed close to Kota Bahru in Kelantan despite vigorous opposition.

-Unaware of the extent of the Japanese attack, Tunku went to his office and ordered a general alert for his air wardens.
+Unaware of the extent of the Japanese attack, he went to his office and ordered a general alert for his air wardens.
 Later that morning, he met the leading shopkeepers and advised them to evacuate their families to the "Long House".

-Tunku's eldest surviving brother, Tunku Badlishah, had succeeded Tunku Mahmud as Regent in 1937 when the latter died.
+His eldest surviving brother, Tunku Badlishah, had succeeded Tunku Mahmud as Regent in 1937 when the latter died.
 He was now in control, since Sultan Abdul Hamid, although still alive, was incapacitated.
 At about 9 o'clock on the night of the invasion, Syed Omar telephoned Tunku and told him that the Regent had decided to evacuate the 77-year-old Sultan to Penang, and thence to Singapore.
 Tunku disagreed with this decision, feeling the need for the Sultan to remain with his people, he absconded with him during the journey.
 Soon after, the Japanese began bombing Penang.